Our Data

 The California Aquatic Resource Inventory is a standardized statewide map of surface waters and related habitat types, including wetlands, rivers, streams, lakes, and their riparian areas.

-The maps contributing to CARI vary in detail and accuracy, and they represent different time periods, different areas of the state, and different classification systems.
-These differences greatly complicate efforts to measure changes in the abundance, diversity and condition of surface waters from place to place and over time.
-These measures will improve as CARI is replaced with a standardized mapping approach developed by statewide experts and implemented regionally to meet the needs of local land use planners and managers.
+CARI is a compilation of the best available local, regional, and statewide maps, including the National Wetland Inventory (NWI) of the US Fish and Wildlife Service and the National Hydrography Dataset (NHD) of the US Geological Survey, as well as maps from regional and local agencies.
+These maps vary in detail and accuracy, and represent different time periods, areas of the state, and classification systems.
+These differences greatly complicate efforts to measure changes in the abundance, diversity and condition of surface waters over time.
+However, these measures will improve as new automated mapping approaches are developed by statewide experts and implemented regionally to meet the needs of local land use planners and managers.

 Six salinity classes are applied to the estuarine polygons in CARI: Fresh (<0.5 ppt), Oligohaline (0.5-5 ppt), Mesohaline (5-18 ppt), Saline (>18 ppt), Bar-built (Variable), or Undefined.
 The salinity modifier is of particular significance for blue carbon quantification, as it differentiates between saline and brackish salinity categories, which function differently with respect to greenhouse gas (GHG) emissions, yet until now have been aggregated in a single “Estuarine” class in statewide wetlands mapping datasets.
 This information can be updated over time and used to inform broader questions related to climate impacts on wildlife habitat, water quality, agricultural productivity, and other topics.
 The development of the scripts to apply the salinity modifier to CARI was funded by The Pew Charitable Trusts.